-Nowadays, co-living spaces are being especially customized to suit the needs of the urban millennials.
-It’s almost like living in a posh resort- swimming pool, badminton court, home theater, Foosball table; you name it and its there.
+Nowadays, co-living spaces are being specially customized to suit the needs of urban millennials.
+It’s almost like living in a posh resort- swimming pool, badminton court, home theater, Foosball table; you name it and it’s there.
 With close friends and such amenities around, who would like to live anywhere else?

 3) Perfect cure for loneliness

 For people who are living far away from home in new cities, co-living seems like the best remedy for battling home-sickness.